mjackson/citrus/doc/background.markdown

 terminals will likewise contain several matches, one for each terminal.

 Match objects may be extended with semantic information in the form of methods.
-These methods can interpret the text of a match using the wealth of information available to them including the text of the match, its position in the input, and any submatches.
+These methods should provide various interpretations for the semantic value of a match.